sagemath/sagewiki_to_gh-2022-10-10/doc6.md

 === Lodging ===

 Participants will stay at the Collegiana Inn -- 4311 - 12th Ave.
 NE Seattle, WA.
+Check in on April 16 and check out on April 22.